jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 Grading criteria (6 points): Show correct understanding of SOLID principles; Provide enough details to justify how the principles were observed.

 ### Single Responsibility Principle
+*A class should have one and only one reason to change, meaning that a class should have only one job.*

+In our product, the `Student`, `Group`, and `Message` classes do not meet the criteria for the Single Responsibility Principle as these classes have different functions that trigger depending on the HTTP request type.
+The "classes" themselves are Mongoose objects, and do not implement any form of inheritance.

 ### Open-Closed Principle
+*Objects or entities should be open for extension but closed for modification.*

+In our product, our classes do not implement the Open-Closed Princple.
+This is because we do not use any specialized interfaces for tasks such as saving/retreiving information as we let Mongoose/MongoDB take care of that for us.

 ### Liskov Substitution Principle
+*Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.*

 ### Interface Segregation Principle
+*A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.*

 ### Dependency Inversion Principle
+*Entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.*